LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D1-NodeAndDevTools.md

 ## Objectives for This Week

-- To introduce you to commonly used JavaScript development tools including Node.js, Babel, and Webpack.
+- To introduce you to commonly used JavaScript development tools including Node.js and Webpack.
 - To introduce you to using the web browser's LocalStorage for storing client-side data.
 - To develop your proficiency in designing, implementing, testing and debugging JavaScript web apps.